Ragdata/.github/templates/org/README.md

 ## 🔐 [Security](#toc)

-While the `RagsWorks` Organization follows good security practices, 100% security can never be guaranteed in any software package.
-The `RagsWorks Repository Template` is provided AS IS, and without warranty.
+While I always good security practices, 100% security can never be guaranteed in any software package.
+The `Repository Template` is provided AS IS, and without warranty.
 You can find more details in the [LICENSE](LICENSE) file included with this repository.

 If you discover any issue regarding the security of this project, please disclose that information responsibly by sending a [security advisory][advisory].  **PLEASE DO NOT CREATE AN ISSUE OR DISCUSSION TOPIC.**  You can read more about this project's security policies [HERE][security]